KDCinfo/dataflow/data_mapping_flow_analysis_tool/README.md

 > 10 days later...
 DMFAT was borne to GitHub.

 ## @TODO:

-- Add localStorage switcher
+- Add localStorage switcher.
-  - Switching will need to reload page; will be akin to a project switcher.
+  - Delete storage names
+  - Switch to using different storage names
+- Refactor and extract JavaScript into classes:
+  - AppSettings (primary controller, orchestrator)
+  - AppData
+  - AppHelpers
 - Add ability to delete any unlinked cell.
 - Add ability to delete any linked cell.
 - Add ability to change links.